 - 1. Planning: Creator creates a new Service.
 Ownership is assigned.
-Then, the owner designs the Service and submits it to an Approver for approval to develop. - 2.
+Then, the owner designs the Service and submits it to an approver for approval to develop. - 2.
 Approval: Approver approves the Service for development.
-The Approver can also reject the Service and send it back for rework. - 3.
+The approver can also reject the Service and send it back for rework. - 3.
 Development: Owner defines categories and subcategories for the Service.
-When ready, the Owner releases/activates the Service. - 4.
+When ready, the owner releases/activates the Service. - 4.
 Active: Service is operational in a live environment.
-The Service is periodically assessed by the Owner.
-The Service can be sent back for review/rework or be retired if necessary. - 5.
+Service is periodically assessed by the owner.
+Service can be sent back for review/rework or be retired if necessary. - 5.
 Retired: Expired/out-of-date Service is retired.
-The Service can be reactivated, if necessary.
+Service can be reactivated, if necessary.